Leystryku/DoGUI/README.md

 # Notes
 ___
 If you do use it, I'd appreciate if you gave me some credit and used it for something good.
+I'd also like to thank Alex R Sagen (https://steamcommunity.com/id/trinityx/)for creating me the Photoshop files, helping the Theme look good.